 This Three Cheese Pepperoni Bread recipe (also known as pepperoni stromboli) is easy to make as you put it together with pizza or bread dough.
-I love serving this stuffed bread as an appetizer on holidays, game days and for New Years Eve.
+I love serving this stuffed bread as an appetizer on holidays, game days and on New Year's Eve.
 It's a perfect party food but also a great lunch or snack.
+Paired with a soup or salad, it's a great weeknight dinner.

 What is Pepperoni Bread?